egemenimre/satkit/docs/usagedocs/events/eventfinders.md

 ### Satellite Illumination Intervals

 Satellite illumination intervals are defined as the durations where the satellite (or any point object on a trajectory) is outside umbra or penumbra of an occulting object (e.g., the Earth or the Moon).
-The {py:meth}`~satkit.eventfinders.eventfinders.sat_illum_finder` method provides an easy interface to find the satellite illumination times.
+The {py:meth}`~satkit.events.eventfinders.sat_illum_finder` method provides an easy interface to find the satellite illumination times.
 This method uses the Orekit {{eclipse_detector}} event detector.

 The method receives the following inputs:
 - a search interval